harshita2234/jsoncli/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository, create a new branch, and submit a pull request with your changes.

 ## License